arcology-network/.github/profile/README.md

 ## EVM Equivalent

-Seamlessly transition your smart contracts to Arcology without modification.
-It maintains full EVM equivalence, ensuring compatibility with the broader Ethereum ecosystem.
+It maintains full EVM equivalence.
+You can deploy your smart contracts to Arcology without modification and vice versa as long as you **don't** use any Arcology concurrent API in the source code.

 ## Concurrent API in Solidty